 Over its 80 year history the Townswomen's Guild movement has consistently fought for the advancement of women's rights.

 Thornbury and District Townswomen's Guild celebrated its 50th Birthday in 2009.
-It meets in the Cossham Hall on the second Wednesday in the month when there is a short business meeting followed by a speaker or entertainment.
+It meets at Turnberrie’s Community Centre on the second Wednesday in the month when there is a short business meeting followed by a speaker or entertainment.

 Members run special interest groups for Arts and Crafts, Music, Books, and supporting sick members.